-Then set up lf2_ip to be 10.5.4.35.
-This is the IP address of the lf2 interface which will connect to the ISP's gateway.
+Then set up lf2_ip to be 203.0.113.35.
+This is the IPv4 address of the lf2 interface which will connect to the ISP's gateway.

-Lastly, set the IP4 Address object If2_net to be 10.5.4.0/24.
-Both If2_ip and wan_gw must belong to this network in order for the interface to communicate with the ISP.
+Lastly, set the IP4 Address object If2_net to be 203.0.113.0/24.
+Both the address objects If2_ip and wan_gw must belong to the same network in order for the interface to communicate with the ISP.

-Together, these 3 IP address objects will be used to configure the interface connected to the Internet which in this example is lf2.
-Select Network > Interfaces and VPN > Ethernet to display a list of the physical interfaces.
+Together, these three IPv4 address objects will be used to configure the interface connected to the Internet which, in this example, is lf2.
+Select Network > Interfaces and VPN > Ethernet to display a list of the physical interfaces and address book objects assigned to them.
+The first lines of the default interface list for the VFW are shown below.

-🔺 Name IPv4 Addres IPv6 Address Network Default Gateway Enable DHCP Client
+- Name IPv4 Address IPv6 Address Network Default Gateway Enable DHCP Client

-1 📑 lf1 □4 If1_ip 4 lf1_net No
+1 📑 G1 □ 4 G1_ip □4 G1_net No

-2 📑 lf2 4 If2_ip 4 If2_net No
+2 📑 G2 G2_ip 4 G2_net No

-3 📑 lf3 □4 lf3_ip 4 If3_net No

 Click on the interface in the list which is to be connected to the Internet.
-The properties for this interface will now appear and the relevant settings can be entered or changed.
+The properties for this interface will now appear and the settings can be changed including the default gateway.

-Name: lf2]

-IPv4

-IP address: lf2_ip - J
+IP address 4 lf2_ip -

-Network: lf2_net •
+Network 4 If2_net •

-Default Gateway: wan_gw - J
+Default Gateway 4 wan_gw -

 Press OK to save the changes.
-Although changes are remembered by cOS Core, the changed configuration is not yet activated and won't be activated until cOS Core is told to activate the changed configuration.
+Although changes are remembered by cOS Core, the changed configuration is not yet activated and won't be activated until cOS Core is told explicitly to use the changed configuration.